 Once the cells that make up the placenta – known as trophoblasts – begin converting cholesterol to progesterone, the placenta takes over progesterone production mid to late pregnancy.

-Placental progesterone production helps correctly develop the fetus, prevents muscle contraction until labor, restrains lactation until post-partum, and strengthens the muscles of the pelvic wall in preparation for labor.
+Placental progesterone production helps correctly develop the fetus, prevents muscle contractions and strengthens the pelvic wall muscles until labor, and restrains lactation until post-partum.

 What initiates the labor process when the baby is ready to be born is complex and not fully understood, but a sudden drop in high progesterone levels is believed to be one of the causes.